telstra/open-kilda/src-java/base-topology/README.md

 #### Configuring Developer Environment

-* On the mac, you can use brew to install storm.
+* On the mac, you can use brew to install Storm.
 That'll give you the `storm` CLI.
-* Ensure you configure ~/.storm/storm.yaml so that it points to your storm cluster.
+* Ensure you configure ~/.storm/storm.yaml so that it points to your Storm cluster.
-    * Normally, this is the kilda cluster.
+    * Normally, this is the Kilda cluster.
     * The storm.yaml file should look like this at a minimum:
         ```
         nimbus.seeds: ["127.0.0.1"]